onecompiler/cheatsheets/bash.md

 ### Piping

-Pass first command stdout output as an input to second command:
+Pass the first command stdout output as an input to a second command:

 ```bash
 my_command | another_command